iDynamics: A Configurable Emulation Framework for Evaluating Microservice Scheduling Policies under Controllable Cloud-Edge Dynamics: Introduction

+Our main contributions are as follows: \begin{itemize} \item We propose the notion of \emph{controllable dynamics} for microservice scheduling evaluation and implement it across the call graph, traffic, and network layers in a cloud--edge cluster. \item We develop \texttt{iDynamics}, a modular emulation framework that combines the active call graph construction, destination-specific networking state emulation and validation, mixed workload and trace adapters for evaluation, and an executable scheduling-policy interface. \item We conduct extensive evaluations, including service mesh overhead, call graph construction overhead, validation of dynamic networking conditions, continuous call graph dynamics, executable example-policy studies with two representative microservice benchmarks, and a CPU-only MoE (Mixture of Experts)-style serving case study. \end{itemize}

-The remainder of this paper is structured as follows: Section 2 reviews related work.
-Section 3 presents the background and motivation.
-Section 4 introduces the \texttt{iDynamics} framework and its components.
-Section 5 describes the design of the Graph Dynamics Analyzer, and Section 6 details the Networking Dynamics Manager.
-Section 7 explains the Scheduling Policy Extender.
-Section 8 provides performance evaluations and detailed case studies.
-Finally, Section 9 concludes the paper and outlines future directions.
+The rest of the paper is structured as follows.
+Section~\ref{sec:related} reviews related work.
+Section~\ref{sec:Motivation} discusses background and challenges.
+Section~\ref{sec:framework} introduces the \texttt{iDynamics} framework and its main components.
+Sections~\ref{sec: Graph_Dynamics_Analyzer}, \ref{sec: Networking_Dynamics_Manager}, and~\ref{sec: Policy_Extender} detail the designs of the Graph Dynamics Analyzer, Networking Dynamics Manager, and Scheduling Policy Extender, respectively.
+Section~\ref{sec:performance_evaluation} presents performance evaluation and case studies, and Section~\ref{sec:conclusion} concludes the paper and outlines future work.